 He shortly acquires a talking companion – Pamela aka “Hitch” (Jamie Lee Curtis), the pretty girl he is about to pass for the third time before he breaks regulations and pick her up.

-The film gathers a new tension as Hitch (a diplomat’s casually rebellious daughter) joins Quid in his determination to catch the driver of the green van.
+The film gathers a new tension as Hitch (the bored and casually rebellious daughter of an American diplomat in Canberra) joins Quid in his determination to catch the driver of the green van.

 One of the film’s many champions, Quentin Tarantino, said in Mark Hartley’s 2008 documentary Not Quite Hollywood: “You could remake Road Games tomorrow and not change a damn word of it and it would scare the hell out of everybody.
 It’s an amazing movie”.

 Jamie Lee Curtis